MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 The first step to performing custom code requests from the client is... writing and uploading them to the server!

-Head to the <a href="https://developer.stackmob.com/customcode-sdk/developer-guide" target="_blank">Custom Code Developer Guide</a> to get started with writing your server side logic and getting up uploaded to StackMob.
+Head to the <a href="https://developer.stackmob.com/tutorials/customcode/Getting-Started:-Custom-Code-SDK" target="_blank">Custom Code SDK Guide</a> to get started with writing your server side logic and getting up uploaded to StackMob.

 <!--- Perform Custom Code Requests -->